 Fueled in part by the explosion of TV cooking shows that make it all look easy, cooking has regained popularity with an emphasis on good food and having fun with family and friends.

-Manufacturers have responded to the demand for professional-style kitchens with efficiency previously only available to professional restaurateurs.
+Manufacturers have responded to the demand for efficient, professional-style kitchens previously only available to professional restaurateurs.

 While each home cook's needs are slightly different, the best professional-style consumer kitchens include many of the following features.

 For kitchen sinks, refrigerators and ranges, stainless steel is the first choice of many professionals.
 It resists nicks and scratches and is easy to maintain.
 Consumers also love the clean look of stainless steel, although they are careful not to take the high-tech style to extremes.

 Different materials and textures can warm up the look of a stainless steel kitchen, says Eberle.
 Wood cabinets provide complementary contrast and add a warm, organic element, and cast iron sinks can add rich color without sacrificing durability.
 Granite and quartz work well for countertops, especially for pastry chefs seeking an expansive workspace and a cool surface for rolling out dough.

 People are spending more time in the kitchen ... and they are requiring kitchens that perform at a professional level.

 Gourmet chefs and home cooks alike often have at least three tasks going at once as they prepare a complicated meal.
 Two or more deep bowls can reduce steps shuffling pots and pans, and simplifies the process, saving time and energy.

 More and more home cooks are inviting friends and family members to pitch in—making cooking a truly social experience.
 Sinks in more than one location make these culinary collaborations more convenient—and productive—for everyone.